Common SSD & SSI Myths

 Applying for Social Security Disability Insurance or Supplemental Security Income requires a lot of information to ensure it is the right path for you.
 Because there is a lot of false information out there, many believe the myths and fail to take action, potentially missing out on needed benefits because on an inaccurate picture of the issues.

-Social Security Disability attorneys are expensive.
+Social Security Disability representatives are expensive.
 At DAA, we take case on contingency, meaning you do not owe us unless we are successful in winning your case.

 Certain conditions automatically qualify you for SSD benefits.
 While there are common medical conditions that can mean a claimant is likely to be eligible, every case will need to prove that the disabled individual is unable to work.
 This is true with diabetes, for example, which is on the SSA's list but may not make working impossible.
 The SSA's Compassionate Allowance Program can also expedite the process for those who can prove they qualify.